Practical Sleep Hygiene (aka Getting Better Sleep) zz zz

 There is a lot of information below!
 Start with this summary and fill it in as you need to with the details presented after that.

-A summary: Try and be awake, stimulated and active with the sun and prepare for sleep as it darkens.
+Try and be awake, stimulated and active with the sun and prepare for sleep as it darkens.
 Attempt to limit daytime naps to 40 minutes.
 Avoid TVs, phones, screens in the sleep room.
 Keep the bedroom cool, relaxing, and comfortable.
 Minimize food and fluids within 3 hours of bed.
 Consider relaxing music, meditative words, ambient noise and aromatherapy around bedtime.
 Completely darkened the room at night including phone chargers and other tiny little lights.
 Supplements can be helpful.
 Start with melatonin 1 to 2 mg nightly (generally more is not better) and Magnesium threonate 500 mg.
 These are safe and can be used together, and also with virtually any prescription medication.
 Effective prescription medicines are available for short term but have more side effects, and sometimes are associated with increase in dementia later in life.

 • Try to stick to a regular sleep schedule.
 It's not always possible because of family or work responsibilities but do your best to have a regular bed and waking time.
 Ideally, we should begin to wind down as the sun is setting.